 - giant-breed dogs (such as Great Danes) at 7 years

-In the April issue of the scientific journal “The American Naturalist,” biologists at Germany’s University of Göttingen explored the relationship between size of dog breeds and life expectancy.
+In the April issue of the scientific journal “The American Naturalist,” biologists at Germany’s University of Göttingen explored the relationship between the size of dog breed and life expectancy.
 Researchers analyzed data on over 55,000 dogs representing 75 breeds that visited North American veterinary teaching hospitals.
 The scientists found that larger dogs appeared to age at a faster rate than smaller dogs.
 Interestingly, the research concluded that every increase in 4.4 pounds reduces life expectancy by approximately one month.

 Spaying and Neutering

 According to a study by the British Veterinary Association, neutered and spayed dogs live longer on average compared to non neutered and spayed dogs.
-Furthermore the study suggested female dogs live 0.80 years longer than male dogs.
+Furthermore, the study suggested female dogs live 0.80 years longer than male dogs.

 Signs and Behaviors of Dogs Before Dying